Rithigasri/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 #Making predictions using optimized theta values
 def predict(x,theta):
-    #Takes in numpy array of x and theta and retirn the predicted value of y based on theta
+    #Takes in numpy array of x and theta and return the predicted value of y based on theta
     predictions=np.dot(theta.transpose(),x)
     return predictions[0]